 We tested for autocorrelation and computed a Wald test based on the null hypothesis of the independence of residual terms.
 The p value for this test was 0.365.
 We, therefore, fail to reject the hypothesis that the residuals are independent, indicating that autocorrelation is not an issue in our estimations.
 In addition, we conducted a Breusch-Pagan test for heteroscedasticity in the control model and the results reveal that this was an issue for these estimates [X2 (10) = 11.35, p <0.001].
 Therefore, we corrected for this using robust standard errors (reported for the estimations).

 Finally, we investigated longitudinal invariance.
 We used the same unit innovation performance measure at Time 1 and Time 2.
 The invariance test requires that the data are analysed by fitting the two waves of data simultaneously with two separate models.
-We used the four-step method proposed by van de Van de Schoot, Lugtig and Hox (2012).
+We used the four-step method proposed by Van de Schoot, Lugtig & Hox (2012).
 We found that the factor loadings were not significant across the models estimated.
 We concluded that the innovation measure used in the estimations is time invariant.

 (d) Data Aggregation